azsk/AzTS-docs/06-Customizing AzTS for your org/Extend_AzTS_Soln_Scenarios/UpdateDefaultMetadata.md

         "FeatureName": "SubscriptionCore"
     }
     ```
 3. Add the control json with all parameters given in template.
+You can see the existing control metadata of the feature control you want to update from [here](https://github.com/azsk/AzTS-docs/tree/main/Control%20coverage#azure-services-supported-by-azts).<br>
 The following meta-data are required for a control to be scanned:
     ``` JSON
     "Controls": [
         {
         // The following parameters can be taken from the FeatureName.json directly as there will no change in them for the scope of this scenario.

+         // Note that below we update the Control ID value to the one required according to the org's policy.
-        "ControlID": "Azure_Subscription_AuthZ_Limit_ClassicAdmin_Count",
+        "ControlID": "Azure_Subscription_AuthZ_Limit_ClassicAdmin_Count_Extended",
-        "Id": "SubscriptionCore160",
+        "Id": "SubscriptionCore160", // This is the unique primary key so unless we are not adding a new control, this should remain same when modifying any control.
         "Automated": "Yes",
-        // Note that below we update the Display Name value to the one required according to the org's policy.
         "DisplayName": "Limit access per subscription to 2 or less classic administrators", "MethodName": "CheckCoAdminCount", //  Represents the Control method that is responsible to evaluate this control.
-It should be present inside the feature SVT associated with this control.
+It should be present inside the feature JSON associated with this control.
         "Enabled": true,
         "ControlSettings": {
-        "NoOfClassicAdminsLimit": 1
+        "NoOfClassicAdminsLimit": 2
       } // Settings specific to the control to be provided for the scan }
     ]
     ```

-    1. For **Id** above:
+    1. For `Id` above:
         * Since we are modifying control settings for an existing control here, use the same ID as used previously from the FeatureName.json .
-    2. For **ControlID** above: Initial part of the control ID is pre-populated based on the service/feature and security domain you choose for the control (Azure_FeatureName_SecurityDomain_XXX).
+    2. For `ControlID` above: Initial part of the control ID is pre-populated based on the service/feature and security domain you choose for the control (Azure_FeatureName_SecurityDomain_XXX).
 Please don't use spaces between words instead use underscore '_' to separate words in control ID.
 To see some of the examples of existing control IDs please check out this [list](https://github.com/azsk/AzTS-docs/tree/main/Control%20coverage#azure-services-supported-by-azts).
-    3. Keep **Enabled** switch to 'Yes' to scan a control.
+    3. Keep `Enabled` switch to 'Yes' to scan a control.
-    4. **DisplayName** is the user friendly name for the control.
+    4. `DisplayName` is the user friendly name for the control.
-    5. For **MethodName** above: Use the same method name for this scenario as no change in the control logic is required.
+    5. For `MethodName` above: Use the same method name for this scenario as no change in the control logic is required.

     > *Note*:  You can provide additional details/optional settings for the control as listed below.